-Iroquois Valley Farms: This Inventureship will create a whitepaper discussing the advantages of investing in farmland, explaining why an investment in organic land can have a higher financial return compared to conventional land and how an investment in mid-sized organic and ecological farmland can make a substantial financial impact on rural communities.
-The team will research, analyze, and discuss the following topics: triple bottom line, impact investing, economies of size, the local money multiplier, slow money, organic food, local food, mid-sized farming (vs. small "farmers' market" farmers) to complete the whitepaper that will be released in January 2017.
+Iroquois Valley Farms: This Inventureship created a whitepaper discussing the advantages of investing in farmland, explaining why an investment in organic land can have a higher financial return compared to conventional land and how an investment in mid-sized organic and ecological farmland can make a substantial financial impact on rural communities.
+The team researched, analyzed, and discussed topics including triple bottom line, impact investing, economies of size, the local money multiplier, slow money, organic food, local food, mid-sized farming (vs. small "farmers' market" farmers) to complete the final whitepaper: The Investment Advantages of Organic Farmland.